1917 |

 signals and used them to advance the main

 fashion.
-The SIGABA traffic is never been broken
+The SIGABA traffic has never been broken

 and the machine remained in use until the 1950's.